data-edu/airea-data-explorer-prep/notes.md

 institution by year by CIP, with CIP labels and CIP AIREA status and with rural, tribal, HBCU, and entry level education flags, and completions and %

+## what we need for demand

+CZ label by year by SOC, with SOC labels and SOC AIREA status and postings, %, and by 1000 residents

 ## Wei